bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

-Prerequisites: RNMR lock control.
-(RNMRA only.)
+Prerequisites: RNMR lock control; RNMRA only

 Description:
 `GAINL` sets the lock channel receiver relative gain.
-This command sets the gain only if RNMR lock channel control has been implemented on the spectrometer running RNMR.
-Unlike `GAIN`, the current value of `GAINL` is not stored in the title records and is not available from `LP`.

-`GAINL` takes one parameter, gain which is the relative receiver gain.
-If this parameter is omitted, RNMR will prompt for the receiver gain with the current gain as the default.
-The receiver gain is a real number between 0.0 and 100.0, inclusive and is considered precise to 1.0.
+If no gain is specified RNMR will prompt for it with the current lock channel receiver gain as a default.
+The receiver gain must be between 0.0 and 100.0 inclusive and is considered precise to 1.0.
 ## GAV
 Get data from averager